Entry-Level Occupational Competencies for TCM

 The Table of Specifications (Blueprint) for the Pan-Canadian examinations is based on the Competencies.

 The curriculum of TCM schools in British Columbia listed in Schedule H of the Bylaws are based on the Competencies and on Schedule E of the Bylaws.

 CARB-TCMPA gratefully acknowledges the Government of Canada, under the Foreign Credential Recognition Program, for funding the Competencies project in partnership with British Columbia’s Ministry of Advanced Education and Labour Market Development.

 In 2018, the Canadian Alliance of Regulatory Bodies for Traditional Chinese Medicine Practitioners and Acupuncturists (CARB-TCMPA) reviewed and updated the Entry-level Occupational Competencies for the practice of TCM in Canada.
-This competency profile will come into effect February 2020.
-Please view the document here.
+This competency profile came into effect as of February 1, 2020.